igorcasmarques/igorcasmarques.github.io/my-story/8-graduation-u-of-u.md

 For instance, we knew nothing of my father's paternal grandparents other than their names and likely origins: Bernardino from Portugal and Anna from Italy.
 This mystery beckoned to me.

-I started with the records we already had and started digging on [FamilySearch](https://www.familysearch.org).
+I started with the scattered records we already had and started digging on [FamilySearch](https://www.familysearch.org).
 I discovered that Bernardino had immigrated to Rio de Janeiro in 1912 from the village of Avanca in the Aveiro region of central Portugal.
 Luckily, FamilySearch had records of the Catholic Church in Avanca spanning hundreds of years.

 I started scouring the records, page by page, and finding my ancestors, name by name.
-Each time a document provided a clue to advance a generation in my family tree, I felt a rush, like a drug.
+Each time a document provided a clue to advance a generation in my family tree, I felt a drug-like rush.
 And I felt proud, too; all of my discoveries were backed up by hard evidence, not spurious family lore.

 I spent untold hours doing this and found hundreds of ancestors and relatives.
 This includes an unbroken patrilineal chain between me and Aleixo Simão, born c.
-1590 in the neighbourhood of Paredes in Avanca, the same area his 8th great-grandson, Bernardino, would one day be born in and leave for Brazil.[^2]
+1590 in the neighbourhood of Paredes in Avanca, the same area where his 8<sup>th</sup> great-grandson, Bernardino, would one day be born in and leave for Brazil.[^2]

 ## Staggered flights, again